 Find out 5 great ways you can soundproof your door at home.
 In today’s article, we give you the answers to all your noise problems.
-Learn how to soundproof a door today with our guide.
+And the best bit is you can do it all yourself.

 For many people, especially those that live in an apartment, the door is a weak link when it comes to soundproofing your home.
 Typical doors have hollow cores with a cardboard honeycomb, which doesn’t put up much of a fight against intruding noise.

-A door is also a source of air gaps which give noise an easy path into your home.
+A doorway is also a source of air gaps which give noise an easy path into your home.
 In today’s post we’ll address how to treat your door, and make unwanted noise less of a problem.

 Soundproofing a Door: 5 Tips for a Quieter Home

 We’ve got 5 different treatments that range in price and difficulty.
 For the most part, these are solutions that you can do yourself.
 You don’t have to be a DIY master to improve the sound insulation of your home.